Translations

 Submit yourselves, then, to God.
 Resist the devil, and he will flee from you.
 (James 4:7, NIV)

-I “resisted” those hornets and that bull – by running away quickly!
+I “resisted” those hornets and the bull by running away quickly!
 My “resistance” did not force the hornets and the bull to flee from me.
 I had to flee from them!

 The devil, or Satan, is a “roaring lion,” who wishes “to devour” us.
-Satan, however, is not as powerful, as we sometimes think that he is.
+Satan, however, is not as powerful as we think he is.
 When we submit to God, cast our cares on Him, endure suffering for a little while, and resist the devil, then Satan will run away from us!
-Yes, Satan may “devil” us plenty, but it will be only a little while – when we think from the everlasting perspective.
+Yes, Satan may “devil” us plenty, but only a little while, when we think from the everlasting perspective.

-Y'all are welcome to share my “hornets, then the bull” story – either just for fun or, more importantly, to help folks tell the devil to go run off somewhere else and to leave them alone!
-That lying Satan will flee from folks, who submit to God and resist the devil.
+Y'all are welcome to share my “hornets, then the bull” story, either for fun or, more importantly, to help folks tell the devil to go run off somewhere else and leave them alone!
+That lying Satan will flee from folks, who submit to God and resist him.

 No comments: